tenforwardconsulting/subspace/README.md

     asset_cors_allow_origin: Set this to set the Access-Control-Allow-Origin for everything in /assets.

+    nginx_proxy_read_timeout: Set [proxy_read_timeout](https://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_read_timeout).
+This is in seconds.
+You probably only want to change this if using rack-timeout (although I may be wrong).
+If using rack-timeout, it should be slightly higher than the rack-timeout timeout.
+I'm doing 5 seconds higher, but that was arbitrarily chosen.

 ## nodejs

 Used to install recent version of NodeJS.
 Must set `nodejs_version`. e.g. `nodejs_version: "8.x"`